DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Managing files/Inbound files.md

 ###	Process files manually
 From the **Inbound files** form, files can be processed to their staging records in an ad-hoc manner separately to the batch control process.
 - Select **Inbound Files > Process files** from the ribbon on the Inbound files form
-- Optionally, select the records to include and **Inbound Files > Process selected files**
+- Optionally, select the records to include and select **Inbound Files > Process selected files**
 - Select OK